-At the December 2016 DCMG MIG, it was noted that whereas for a number of non-intermittent sites, a specific generator was deemed to be not eligible for credits in a particular DNO area, those same sites may be eligible for credits in some of the other DNO areas.
+At the November and December 2016 DCMF MIG meetings, it was noted that for a number of sites, a specific generator was deemed to be not eligible for credits in a particular DNO area, whereas those same sites may be eligible for credits in some of the other DNO areas.

-The group also observed that the DNO in question only applies credits where a generator is required to meet the minimum standards for the security of supply ‘P2/6 standards’, meaning that generators would not be eligible for credits if the network does not require reinforcement, despite charge 1 implying that reinforcement is required.
-AP stated that this approach does not recognise that DG is freeing up network capacity and enabling more demand customers to connect in the future.
-A second issue relating to a new plant’s running regime was also identified, which is likely to have a low or zero f factor – therefore not receiving a credit – despite it potentially being able to contribute to P2/6 security.
+The DCMF MIG observed that the DNO which deemed the generators to not be eligible only applies credits where a generator is required to meet the minimum standards for the security of supply ‘P2/6 standards’, meaning that generators would not be eligible for credits if the network does not require reinforcement, despite charge 1 implying that reinforcement is required.
+A DCMF MIG member stated that this approach does not recognise that Distributed Generation is freeing up network capacity and enabling more demand customers to connect in the future.
+A second issue relating to a new plant’s running regime was also identified, which may have a zero f factor – therefore not receiving a credit – despite it potentially being able to contribute to P2/6 security.
 It was noted that this approach is not forward looking and does not provide the correct price incentive on distributed generators to help DNO by exporting power during the super-red time period.

 The group noted that the following within the EDCM User Manual in respect of the eligibility criteria for charge 1 credits:

 ‘the F factor that is assigned to the Connectee as described in the FCP/LRIC methodology is equal to zero, and 1 otherwise’

+for the avoidance of doubt the proportion eligible for charge 1 credits is 0 or 1 whilst the f factor can take any value between 0 and 1, in line with P2/6.

 DNOs completed a Request for Information (RFI) which was reviewed at the January 2017 DCMF MIG.
-Whilst reviewing the RFI responses, members questioned whether both DNOs are in effect approaching the issue in the same way but interpreting it differently, rather than being non-compliant with the relevant charging arrangements.
+Whilst reviewing the RFI responses, members questioned whether DNOs are in effect approaching the issue in the same way but interpreting it differently, rather than being non-compliant with the relevant charging arrangements.

-Members agreed that consistency is crucial, especially for non-DNO parties.
-In principle, members also agreed that credits ought to be granted to generators if they are in a position to support the network.
+DCMF MIG members agreed that consistency is crucial, especially for non-DNO parties.
+In principle, DCMF MIG members also agreed that credits ought to be granted to generators if and only if they are in a position to support the network.

-Rather than a generator relying on meeting the minimum standards for the security of supply ‘P2/6 standards’ in order for it to be eligible to apply for credits, some members favoured the solution of granting credits for all generation (intermittent and non-intermittent) as each generator will only receive a credit if it exports during the super-red timeband as determined by each DNO.
+Rather than a generator relying on meeting the minimum standards for the security of supply ‘P2/6 standards’ in order for it to be eligible to apply for credits, some DCMF MIG members favoured the solution of granting credits for all generation as each generator will only receive a credit if it exports during the super-red timeband as determined by each DNO.

-On this basis it was agreed that a DCUSA Change Proposal be drafted to that effect, proposing that the EDCM model should be set to 1 for all generators whether they are intermittent or non-intermittent, with the relevant conditions to be determined and decided on by the working group.
+On this basis it was agreed that a DCUSA Change Proposal be drafted to that effect, proposing that the input proportion eligible for charge 1 credits within the EDCM model should be set to 1 for all generators, with the relevant conditions to be determined and decided on by the working group.

 Working Group Assessment